What is the Human Papilloma Virus (HPV)?

 - male age 16 or older who started 1st year of secondary school, homeschool or a special school between 2019 and 2021

 The vaccine is given through injection into the upper part of the arm in two doses, six months apart, via a school-based programme.
 In some cases the vaccine may be given at special HSE clinics.

 Two vaccines are licensed to prevent HPV infections: Gardasil and Cervarix.
-The Gardasil 4 vaccine is the one currently used in the national vaccination programme for second-level school students.
+The HPV vaccine currently used in Ireland is called Gardasil 9, which protects against 9 out of 10 cervical cancers.
+This is the vaccine that is currently used in the national vaccination programme for second-level school students.

 In Ireland 660,000 doses of Gardasil have been administered and over 220,000 girls have been fully vaccinated against HPV.
 From September 2019, boys have also been offered the HPV vaccine.
 This is because HPV can cause cancers and genital warts in boys too.